Health & Safety Training

 Exempt Providers

-Exempt Center-Based providers and Exempt Home-Based providers shall complete a minimum of eight (8) hours of training in at least two (2) of the following topic areas:
+Exempt Center-Based providers and Exempt Home-Based providers shall complete at least eight (8) hours training in at least two (2) topic areas.

 • Physical care of the young child;